shinaoka/computational_physics_spring_school_2024/lecture1.md

 ![center width:1200px](fig/MCI.png)

 * Equality is exact on the selected columns and rows.
+* Equality becomes exact for an exact low-rank matrix.
 * Heuristic algorithms for choose good pivots (e.g., maxvol algorithm)

 ---